jisaacks/GitGutter/README.md

 A sublime text 2/3 plugin to show an icon in the gutter area indicating whether a line has been inserted, modified or deleted.

+It also provides keymaps to jump up and down across changes.

 ### Screenshot:

 ![screenshot](https://raw.github.com/jisaacks/GitGutter/master/screenshot.png)